Hagafen Cellars: Winery

 Hagafen Cellars was founded in 1979 by Ernie Weir and partners Zach Berkowitz, Norm Miller and Rene di Rosa.

 Initially, the company used the production facilities of the Louis Bartolucci winery, and later used custom crush facilities.

 Early in the company's history, Weir decided to "go for the top end of the market."
 Weir and his wife Irit later gained full ownership of the business.

 In 1999, Hagafen announced plans for a new winery.
 The Hagafen wine production facility on the Silverado Trail opened in 2000 and the stand-alone tasting room opened in 2002.
 The winery complex has been described as: "Set far enough back from the Silverado Trail to make it feel like a heartland farm, Hagafen Cellars marries a homey, no-nonsense sensibility with an artistic spirit.
 The winery's corrugated-steel structure sits side by side with an unusual mix of materials, textures and plantings.
 The overall effect is one of warmth and originality".

 In 2004, vandals hit the winery, opening valves and dumping out $200,000 worth of wine.
+This included the winery's entire production of its 2002 estate Syrah and 2003 estate Pinot Noir.
+The incident occurred either late at night on June 1 or early in the morning on June 2.
+The tanks were located outside the winery, near the main building.

 The winery's annual production is approximately 8000 cases, or 100,000 bottles.